jollyjerr/knowledge/math/algebra/piecewise-defined-functions.md

 }
 ```

-## Tips for writing |f(x)| as a piecwise defined function
+## Tips for writing |f(x)| as a piecewise defined function

 1. Determine the roots of f(x).
-Do this by setting what is inside the absval to 0 to split into pieces.
+Do this by setting what is inside the absolute val to 0 to split into pieces.
 2. Use -f(x) on each piece that is < 0
 3. Verify graphically - it should be a reflection for all negative sections.